AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 | middle| \#2d3945 | 23,38 | 9,14 | **260,29** | **284,36** |
 | left | \#aaadb2 | 70,63 | 2,93 | **268,29** | **284,36** |

 !!!
-Success "Material 3 is NOT using the exact hue from the example, but definately using some secret color-fu"
+Success "Material 3 is NOT using the exact hue from the example, but definately using some HCT-fu here"
     This at least explains the fact that I was sometimes not seeing any change in the color palettes!

 ###:material-home-floor-3: Custom color